 You are better with reaching out to people and asking for a link.

-You are better with creating a lot of quality content that can earn links by themselves.
+You are better at creating a lot of quality content that can earn links by themselves.

 Avoid these stupid marketing tactics and spend your time using the right marketing strategies.
 You’ll be amazed by the results you’ll achieve.